dejacode/ABOUTspec/about_spec.rst

 used to verify integrity of about_resource files.
 The checksum value is prefixed with a checksum algorithm name such as "md5:", "sha1:", "sha256:".
-The checksum algorithms and formats are as defined in the GNU Coreutils tools md5sum, sha1sum and sha256sum commands (`http://www.gnu.org/software/coreutils/`_).
-When about_resource points to multiple paths, each checksum line correspond to the matching about_resource line.
+The checksum algorithms and formats are as defined in the `GNU Coreutils <http://www.gnu.org/software/coreutils/>`_ tools md5sum, sha1sum and sha256sum commands.
+When about_resource points to
+multiple paths, each checksum line correspond to the matching about_resource line.
 Directories cannot have a checksum.